-Elizabeth Bass is an international award-winning harpist based in the U.K, with a reputation spanning the breadth of London’s various musical scenes.
+Elizabeth Bass is an international award-winning harpist based in the UK, with a reputation spanning the breadth of London’s various musical scenes.

 Upon graduating Elizabeth quickly took trials with major orchestras, worked with leading contemporary music groups, recorded at all the major London studios and performed for televised gigs with the likes of Quincy Jones and Barry Manilow.
 Orchestral tours have taken her to New York’s Carnegie Hall, Vienna’s Musikverein and Frankfurt’s Alter Oper.

-Elizabeth is very proud to be a member of Her Ensemble, the U.K’s first female and non-binary orchestra.
+Elizabeth is very proud to be a member of Her Ensemble, the UK’s first female and non-binary orchestra.
 This dynamic ensemble showcases incredible yet underrepresented works by female composers spanning several centuries, as well as working with contemporary artists from various genres.

 Despite being busy establishing herself as an ensemble player, Elizabeth has remained dedicated to solo and chamber music and has been an artist on the Countess of Munster Recital Scheme and a 2020 winner of Making Music’s Philip and Dorothy Green Award.
-These awards have lead her to explore and share exciting programmes of solo harp music at major festivals across the country, as well as performing as a duo partner with Flute and Oboe, and in trios with Viola and Flute.
+These awards have led her to explore and share exciting programmes of solo harp music at major festivals across the country, as well as performing as a duo partner with Flute and Oboe, and in trios with Viola and Flute.

 During both her school and conservatoire years Elizabeth competed in many national and international competitions, studying and memorising hours of repertoire and travelling to the USA, Israel and Wales to compete.
-Major prizes include the Silver Medal/Second Prize in the USA International Harp Competition (2016), 1st Prize at the North London Camac Harp Competition (2014) and an International Lyon and Healy Award (2013).
+Major prizes include the Silver Medal/Second Prize in the USA International Harp Competition (2016), First Prize at the North London Camac Harp Competition (2014) and an International Lyon and Healy Award (2013).

 Elizabeth has a deep interest in the social and cultural role of music, and believes strongly in the importance of music education and the transformational power of exposure to music.
 These interests have lead her to become an artist for Live Music Now (2018-22), taking the harp into hospitals, care homes and special needs schools; to give workshops for music students at secondary schools, sharing insights into the multifaceted working life of a UK musician, giving efficient practice tools and talking about the psychology of performing; to give workshops on writing for the harp to composition students at universities; to coach young harpists at the National Children’s Orchestra of GB.